jbloom/phyloExpCM/docs/phyloExpCM_FreqsFromAlignment.rst

   In this file, residues are numbered sequentially starting with one according to the aligned sequences in *alignmentfile*.

+  Note that if *averagesites* is set to *True*, then the fractions for each site *r* will be identical, and will represent the average over the entire length of the sequence.

 * *requiresubstring* is an optional argument.
 If it is not specified or set to *None* then nothing is done.
 Otherwise, it should be set to a substring -- in this case, we only compute the frequencies from sequences in *alignmentfile* that have headers that contain the substring specified by *requiresubstring*.
 For instance, if this substring is *HOST_Swine* then only sequences with headers that contain *HOST_swine* are counted.
 Note that if no sequences in *alignmentfile* contain headers with this substring, an error will be raised.

+* *averagesites* is an optional Boolean switch.
+If it is not specified or set to *False*, then nothing is done.
+If you specify this option as *True*, then the fractions are **averaged over all sites**, and include the total number of occurrences of each amino acid at every site over all of the sequences.
+The pseudocounts specified by *pseudocounts* are then added to these total occurrences of amino acids at all sites.
+In this case, the reported fractions for each site in *outputfile* will be identical, since each is just reported as the average of all sites.

 Example input file
 ---------------------------